x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 ### Example 2: Require that email sent from your partner organization domain ContosoBank.com is encrypted and uses their domain certificate
 <a name="example1"> </a>

-1. To do this in the New EAC, use all the settings shown in **Example 1** above.
+To do this in the New EAC, perform the following steps:

+1. Use all the settings shown in **Example 1** above.

 2. Add the certificate domain name that your partner organization uses to connect with Microsoft 365 or Office 365, as shown in the screenshot below.

 :::image type="content" source="../../media/encryption-using-certificate-new-eac.png" alt-text="The screen on which encryption is done using the domain certificate name":::

-1. To do this in the New EAC, use all the settings shown in **Example 1** above.
+To do this in the Classic EAC

+1. Use all the settings shown in **Example 1** above.

 2. Add the certificate domain name that your partner organization uses to connect with Microsoft 365 or Office 365, as shown in the screenshot below.